continuedev/continue/docs/docs/install.md

 # Installation

-If you want to try out `Continue` without having to install it, check out the [GitHub Codespaces Demo](./getting-started.md)
+If you want to try `Continue` before installing, check out the [GitHub Codespaces Demo](./getting-started.md)

 ## Install `Continue` packaged as a VS Code extension